 The church itself was completed in 1969.
 The four separate roofs, carried on columns quite independent both of each other and the walls, are panelled in Columbian pine.
 The central lancet window of stained glass is by Keith New and given in memory of Martin Waterston.
 In the mid 1980’s a window and dedication was placed in the west wall of the church in memory of David Waterston, Martin’s father, who was Churchwarden for many years.
 At the west end of the church are two galleries which are extensions of the roofs of the courtyard rooms.

 On the north side are the office and meeting rooms.
-On the south side, there is one long room which is used for all manner of church group activities.
+On the south side, there is one long room which is used for church activities.

 Along with the faithful congregation, there have been many generous donors in and around All Saints’, many of whom are buried within the churchyard.
 John Robinson who died in 1802 left money for distribution annually to the poor and asked that the vicar should, on each anniversary of his death, preach a sermon on charity.

-The ornamental sundial which you can see on the front of the Joshua Chapel was first erected in 1707 in memory of Susanna, wife of Col. Nicholas Lawes who was Governor of Jamaica.
+The ornamental sundial on the front of the Joshua Chapel was first erected in 1707 in memory of Susanna, wife of Col. Nicholas Lawes who was Governor of Jamaica.
 Its markings are arranged to show the time in Isleworth, Jamaica, Jerusalem and Moscow.

-The history of All Saints’ continues into the 21st century, as we fill our church with new memories and activities, marking all the stages of life, with worship and praise, celebration, comfort in sorrow, and reflection.
-As well as our Sunday services, many groups meet together at All Saints’ throughout the week, from the very young through all ages, for friendship, for learning and play, for music and laughter and joy.
+The history of All Saints’ continues into the 21st century, as we fill our church with new memories and activities.
+Together, we mark all the stages of life, with worship and praise, celebration, comfort in sorrow, and reflection.